robstewart57/Gps2HtmlReport/README.md

 Credits
 -------
-Thanks goes to the developers of the [gpx2png project](http://wiki.openstreetmap.org/wiki/Gpx2png), which is used to generate the OpenStreetMap image.

-In addition, thanks to [Thomas DuBuisson](http://www.haskellers.com/user/TomMD), for implementing the `gps' package and contributing it to Hackage.
+Thanks to [Thomas DuBuisson](http://www.haskellers.com/user/TomMD), for implementing the `gps' package and contributing it to Hackage.